Sunday, June 24, 2012

 Chilled Carrot Ginger Soup

-Chilled soup really hit the spot in this 90 + degree weather!
+Chilled soup really hits the spot in this 90 + degree weather!

-It's not a new recipe , but the picture looked so pretty I wanted to share it.
+It's not a new recipe , but I had never chilled it before.

 Do you ever think of eating your soups chilled ?
 What kind of chilled soup do you make?
 Sweet or Savory?